The earliest phases of CNO enrichment in galaxies: Conclusions

 \begin{itemize} \item[(i)] The spread in chemical abundances (C, N, O, and Mg) of our stellar sample is not related to the sum of distinct, tighter patterns due to the accretion of different substructures in individual mergers.
 At the low metallicities covered by our sample, the observed scatter is likely due to intrinsic processes. \item[(ii)] To reproduce the observed spread in C and N, it is necessary to consider stochastic chemical enrichment driven by Pop~III stars of different masses and explosion energies, ranging from low-energy faint SNe to hypernovae.
 Specifically, low-energy Pop~III SNe (faint and CCSNe) impact on the dispersion at $\rm [C/Fe] > 1$ and $ \rm[N/Fe] > 0$, whereas energetic Pop~III SNe contribute at $\rm [C/Fe] < 0.5$ and $ \rm [N/Fe] < 0$, and higher [Fe/H] values. \item[(iii)] High $\rm log(N/O) > -1 $ are predicted to be observed in MW halo stars, primarily driven by chemical enrichment from faint Pop~III SNe, which are the only kind of Pop~III SNe \citep[at least, when adopting the yields of][]{Heger+woosley10} capable of achieving such high N enrichment levels. \item[(iv)] The chemical enrichment of MW-like galaxies is predicted to be very rapid at high redshift ($z \sim 11$) and followed by a more gradual enrichment at later stages ($z \sim 2$, see the Appendix~\ref{prediction MW other abundances}).
-We anticipate a large scatter in CNO abundance ratios: $-2 < \rm log(N/O) < -0.2$, $-1.5 < \rm log(C/O) < 0.2$, and $ 0 < \rm log(C/N) < 1.7 $ (see Fig.~\ref{fig:7}). \item[(v)] We propose an alternative interpretation of the extremely high N abundance measured in the low-metallicity, compact system GN-z11, namely, we propose that, before being observed, the galaxy was chemically enriched by massive, faint Pop~III SNe, resulting in $\rm log(N/O) > -0.25$. \end{itemize}
+We anticipate a large scatter in CNO abundance ratios: $-2 < \rm log(N/O) < -0.2$, $-1.5 < \rm log(C/O) < 0.2$, and $ 0 < \rm log(C/N) < 1.7 $ (see Fig.~\ref{fig:7}). \item[(v)] We propose an alternative interpretation of the extremely high N abundance measured in the low-metallicity, compact system GN-z11, namely, we propose that, before being observed, the galaxy was chemically enriched by massive, faint Pop~III SNe, resulting in $\rm log(N/O) > -0.25$. \item[(vi)] {Pre-enrichment by faint Pop~III SNe could also be the key to explain the high C/O ratios observed in young low-metallicity systems, such as GS-z12.} \end{itemize}

 In conclusion, this study has highlighted the importance of the contribution of Pop~III stars to the early phases of galactic evolution.
 Our results emphasize the complexity of chemical enrichment processes in the early stages of galaxy formation and underscore the need for further efforts to better understand the contribution of Pop~III stars.
 Future work should integrate more detailed observational data and more sophisticated theoretical models to reduce the remaining uncertainties and provide a clearer picture of chemical enrichment mechanisms in the primordial universe.
 In this respect, the full exploitation of the capabilities of space telescopes such as JWST and Euclid will be crucial.